Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Prod deploys code to an Azure web app named webapp2.

-**You need to ensure that code deployments to webapp2 are blocked if Azure Application Insights generates Failed requests alerts following the deployment of new code to webapp1.**
+<mark>**You need to ensure that code deployments to webapp2 are blocked if Azure Application Insights generates</mark> Failed requests alerts following the deployment of new code to webapp1.**

 What should you do for each stage?
 To answer, select the appropriate options in the answer area.